Pixiv: Pixiv Tsūshin

-In collaboration with Enterbrain, Pixiv began to produce an online magazine entitled Pixiv Tsūshin (ピクシブ通信, Pixiv News) on 20 April 2009.
+In collaboration with Enterbrain, Pixiv began to produce an online magazine entitled Pixiv Tsūshin (ピクシブ通信, Pixiv News) on April 20, 2009.
 The magazine contains information pertaining to the Pixiv community, and useful information for its users.
 This includes news articles on latest Pixiv news, how-to articles, interviews with popular artists on the website, and columns, including other things.
 Also, the magazine covers proactive activities artists on the website are doing related to the website such as the holding of art exhibitions.
-Also in collaboration with Enterbrain, a magazine titled Quarterly Pixiv will begin publication on 28 May 2010, containing material similar to that in Pixiv Tsūshin.
+Also in collaboration with Enterbrain, a magazine titled Quarterly Pixiv will begin publication on May 28, 2010, containing material similar to that in Pixiv Tsūshin.

 Booth

-In 2013, Pixiv launched Booth (stylized BOOTH), an online e-commerce platform allowing artists to offer physical (such as artwork and accessories) and digital goods for purchase by others.
+In 2013, Pixiv launched Booth, an online e-commerce platform allowing artists to offer physical (such as artwork and accessories) and digital goods for purchase by others.

 Alongside competitor Gumroad, Booth has been one of the two most prominent marketplaces of assets within the VRChat community.
 In 2023, Booth launched a VRChat world known as the "Booth Cafe", allowing users to browse and demo 3D avatars being distributed on its platform.

 Pawoo

 In 2017, Pixiv launched Pawoo, an instance of the decentralized open source social media network Mastodon, for its artist community.
 Pawoo Music, another Mastodon instance focusing on music services, was also launched.
 In July 2019, Pixiv announced it would shutdown Pawoo Music on 31 August, and end support for Pawoo's mobile Mastodon application.
 The Pawoo instance would still be kept operating.
 Pawoo is banned by most instances on Mastodon due to allowing lolicon art.

-Pixiv sold Pawoo to Japanese business-consulting firm Crossgate Inc. and Japanese media company Russell Co., Ltd. on 2 December 2019.
-On 21 December 2022, Russell sold Pawoo to The Social Coop Limited, a Cayman Islands-based entity affiliated with Web3 firm Mask Network.
+Pixiv sold Pawoo to Japanese business-consulting firm Crossgate Inc. and Japanese media company Russell Co., Ltd. on December 2, 2019.
+On December 21, 2022, Russell sold Pawoo to The Social Coop Limited, a Cayman Islands-based entity affiliated with Web3 firm Mask Network.